-How to Fix When Automatic Transmission Won’t Shift into 3rd Gear
+Automatic Transmission Won’t Shift into 3rd Gear: Reasons & Solutions

-A transmission is a complex piece of machinery the runs of lots of complicated mechanisms.
+A transmission is a complex piece of machinery that runs on lots of complicated mechanisms.
 Upkeep and maintenance of these machines are tricky since the glitch with a tiny component can mess up with the gearbox.
-Such a problem is automatic transmission won’t shift into 3rd gear.
+Such a problem is that the automatic transmission won’t shift into 3rd gear.

 The Signs of Automatic Transmission Won’t Shift into 3rd Gear

 The problem could occur in a couple of forms that can be easy to recognize and follow.

-Things to Do When Automatic Transmission Won’t Shift into 3rd Gear
+Automatic Transmission Won’t Shift into 3rd Gear: What Are The Reasons?

 Functional auto gearbox will shift up, down, and rest upon appropriate commands.
 But, when it fails to do so, there must be an internal hitch affecting the performance.
 If you ignore the signs for too long, it could lead to a possible failure of the transmission.

-Let’s see what could be the reasons for the auto gearbox not to shift from second gear to the third.
+Let’s see what could be the reasons for the car won’t shift gears from second to third.